zachmccabe/zachmccabe.github.io/about.md

 ## Hi, it's Zach

-This website for friends, clients and curious internet strangers.
+This website is for friends, clients and curious internet strangers.

 Just here for the latest?
-You can check my [now page](https://www.zachmccabe.com/now.html) for a high-level look at what I'm working on.
+You can check my [now page](https://www.zachmccabe.com/now.html).